Kashish415/YOGA-POSE-DETECTION-AND-CLASSIFICATION/README.md

 # Yoga Pose Detection and Classification

-This project detects and classifies five custom-trained yoga poses using computer vision techniques.
+This project detects and classifies five custom-trained yoga poses using computer vision and deep learning techniques.
 The system can identify the following poses:

 - Cobbler's Pose (Baddha Konasana)
 - Bridge Pose (Setu Bandhasana)